spring-io/dataflow.spring.io/content/documentation/pages/6-recipes/6-scaling/2-autoscaling.md

 # Autoscaling with Prometheus, Alertmanager and SCDF Scale API

-To learn about the basic scaling concepts in Spring Cloud Data Flow, please consult the [Scaling](%currentPath%/feature-guides/streams/scaling/) guide.
+To learn about the basic scaling concepts in Spring Cloud Data Flow, see the [Scaling](%currentPath%/feature-guides/streams/scaling/) guide.

 ## Overview

-The solution leverages the [Prometheus Alert Rules](https://prometheus.io/docs/prometheus/latest/configuration/alerting_rules/) for defining scale-out and scale-in alerts based on application throughput metrics.
-The alerts are managed by the [Prometheus AlertManager](https://prometheus.io/docs/alerting/alertmanager) and a custom [webhook](https://github.com/prometheus/alertmanager), which in turn triggers the [Scale API](https://docs.spring.io/spring-cloud-dataflow/docs/%dataflow-version%/reference/htmlsingle/#api-guide-resources-stream-deployment-scale) calls in SCDF.
+The solution uses the [Prometheus Alert Rules](https://prometheus.io/docs/prometheus/latest/configuration/alerting_rules/) to define scale-out and scale-in alerts based on application throughput metrics.
+The alerts are managed by the [Prometheus AlertManager](https://prometheus.io/docs/alerting/alertmanager) and a custom [webhook](https://github.com/prometheus/alertmanager), which in turn triggers [Scale API](https://docs.spring.io/spring-cloud-dataflow/docs/%dataflow-version%/reference/htmlsingle/#api-guide-resources-stream-deployment-scale) calls in SCDF.

-For a streaming data pipeline:`time | transform | log`, we will show how to measure the throughput rates between the `time` and the `transform` applications, so we can use that as the deciding factor for alerts.
-When the defined threshold exceeds the set rules, we will discuss how the alerts are triggered and likewise the autoscale calls are triggered.
+For a streaming data pipeline (`time | transform | log`), we show how to measure the throughput rates between the `time` and the `transform` applications, so we can use that as the deciding factor for alerts.
+We discuss how the alerts are triggered when the defined threshold exceeds the set rules and when the autoscale calls are triggered.
-Following pseudocode illustrates the logic of such alert rules:
+The following pseudocode illustrates the logic of such alert rules:

 ```java
 rateDifference = rate(time) - rate(transform)                         // <1>